 Test Results

-However, while it has a relatively large capacity, there is only one input tray at the front.
+However, despite its relatively large capacity, it features only one input tray at the front.
 Also, both the maintenance bay and the scanner lid lack dampeners and can close quite abruptly if you're not attentive.
 The output tray has a concave shape that sometimes causes sheets to get stuck behind others when paper is curled or heavily inked.
 This can happen even below the stated maximum of 30 sheets.

 This printer is easy to maintain.
 Its high page yield means refilling the ink tanks is an infrequent task, and the process itself is simple.
 The printer doesn't need to be powered on for refilling, and each ink bottle features a uniquely shaped nozzle that fits only into its matching tank, helping to prevent mix-ups.
 Still, it can get messy if you're not careful.
 Once refilled, you'll need to update the ink level through the Ink Level Settings menu.